Oils & Flavors

 Psychological characteristics: stimulating, invigorating, activating

-Safety note: avoid during pregnancy, not for epileptics or people with high blood pressure
+Safety advice: Avoid during pregnancy, not for epileptics or people with high blood pressure

 Cinnamon